porterjamesj/website/content/blog/3-javascript-end-of-the-chain.md

 Wait, what's "the _[[Prototype]]_ internal property"?
-It turns out that this is just the "pointer" that the runtime uses to walk up the prototype chain during property lookup; the thing that implementers have chosen to expose as `__proto__`.
+It turns out that this is just the "pointer" that the runtime uses to walk up the prototype chain during property lookup; the thing that some implementers have chosen to expose as `__proto__`.
 Knowing this, we can fill in another part of our chart:

 ![prototype chart 2](/static/img/prototypes/prototype_chart2.jpg)